 Like you should never have a goal in life of being perfect, just excellent, you probably will never be able to eliminate risk completely, but you certainly can minimize risk when it comes to suppliers.
-Even the best vetting process cannot eliminate all risk, but if you perform a supplier risk assessment, you can get an idea for what the risk would be if you choose a particular supplier from China.
+Even the best vetting process cannot eliminate all risk, but if you perform a supplier risk assessment, you can get an idea of what the risk would be if you choose a particular supplier from China.

 What will a supplier risk assessment tell you?
 You are essentially going to audit a particular vendor's technical capabilities, policies, and overall financial health, which can give you insight into their business practices.
-Much like a landlord would use a credit report to vet a potential tenant, your supplier risk assessment can give you an idea into the history of a vendor you are looking to use.
+Much like a landlord would use a credit report to vet a potential tenant, your supplier risk assessment can give you an idea of the history of a vendor you are looking to use.

 Perform Regular Audits

 OK, you used a checklist when vetting a vendor, then you did your risk assessment and declared the supplier to be low risk, so you went ahead and used them.
 Does that mean the risk is gone?
 It does not.
 Throughout the lifetime of your relationship with each vendor, you need to monitor their performance as it relates to your company.